gustavofuhr/miyagi_pytorch_trainer/README.md

 - Easy to use for your own datasets, based on [`torchvision.datasets.ImageFolder`](https://pytorch.org/vision/stable/generated/torchvision.datasets.ImageFolder.html), supports multiple combinations and pre-existing [datasets from Pytorch](https://pytorch.org/vision/stable/datasets.html);
 - Several backbones available, based on the awesome [`timm`](https://github.com/rwightman/pytorch-image-models);
-- Losses are a mix from what you can find in the official Pytorch and  [Pytorch Metric Learning](https://github.com/KevinMusgrave/pytorch-metric-learning)
+- Losses are a mix from what you can find in the official Pytorch and  [Pytorch Metric Learning](https://github.com/KevinMusgrave/pytorch-metric-learning);
-- Experiments can be tracked with [Weight & Biases](https://wandb.ai/) and sweeps are integrated, check section on them bellow,
+- Experiments can be tracked with [Weight & Biases](https://wandb.ai/) and sweeps are integrated, check the section about that;

 # How to use